 Increased Stress Levels

 Indeed, we cannot escape stressors even if we tried to.
 However, what we can do is minimize our stress levels as it tampers with the menstrual cycle.
-Experts acknowledge that increased stress levels temporarily interfere with the part of the brain responsible for producing hormones regulating your cycle (1).
+Experts acknowledge that increased stress levels can temporarily interfere with the part of the brain responsible for producing hormones regulating your cycle (1).

 You are supposed to look for and adopt effective techniques to help reduce your stress levels.
 Some of the most recommended techniques include yoga, mindful breathing, and meditation.
 When you reduce your stress levels, your period will return to normal.